Visiting Yosemite in April

 backpacking in april

 If you are set on doing some backpacking on the rims around the valley, there are a few options, although these should only be attempted by experienced backpackers who are confident in their skills and knowledge.
-A traverse along El Capitan or the North Rim of the valley are possible if the winter has been dry and the snow is low.
+A traverse along the North Rim above Yosemit (near El Capitan) or from Glacier Point is possible if the winter has been dry and the snow is low, and even then it won’t be accessible until late April.

-Unlike during the winter months, cross country skiing to one of the overnight ski huts throughout the park is not an option as they are only open for the winter.
-Backpacking experiences in April can be found if you book a guided tour or decide to gear up for snow camping adventure.
-Visitors should be aware, however, that snow camping is dangerous and that all campers need to adequately prepare for their treks
+Unlike during the winter months, cross-country skiing to one of the overnight ski huts throughout the park is not an option as they are only open for the winter.
+Backpacking experiences in April can be found if you book a guided tour or plan a snow camping adventure.
+Visitors should be aware that snow camping is dangerous and that all campers must adequately prepare for their treks.

 weather in april

-Yosemite is a massive park and thus the temperatures and snow levels will vary depending on elevation.
-But in April many of the locations with higher elevation such as Tuolomne Meadows are still closed due to snow.
-The average temperature in Yosemite Valley and Wawona in April is a high of 64 and low of 37 degrees Fahrenheit (18/3 degrees Celsius).
-On average, it rains or snows approximately 6 days in April.
-To put this average in perspective, this would mean that it snows or rains around once every five days.
+Yosemite is a massive park; thus, the temperatures and snow levels will vary depending on location and elevation.
+In April, many of the higher elevations, such as Tuolumne Meadows, are still closed due to snow.
+The average temperature in Yosemite Valley and Wawona in April is a high of 64 and a low of 37 degrees Fahrenheit (18/3 degrees Celsius).
+On average, it rains or snows for approximately six days in April.

-While the weather in April is usually a benefit of visiting Yosemite compared to the icy months of winter, it can bring unexpected weather systems– especially cold fronts– that catch leave visitors who were expecting warm spring weather unprepared.
-The evening temperatures are also still nearly at freezing so campers should be advised to bring their cold weather gear.
+While the weather in April can bring unexpected weather systems– especially cold fronts– that can leave visitors unprepared.
+Evening temperatures are nearly freezing, and campers should bring cold weather gear.
 Don’t let the warmer temperatures at home fool you into thinking that the mountains will be warm as well.
-April is spring in Yosemite but spring can still have cold weather and occasional snows.
+April is spring in Yosemite, but spring means cold weather and occasional snow.

-Natural wildfires are not very likely to occur in spring because the earth is still so saturated with water and snow, but the National Parks Service does still occasionally have controlled burns that mimic natural fires for the health of the forest.
+Natural wildfires are not very likely to occur in spring because the earth is still so saturated with water and snow.
+However, the National Parks Service still occasionally has controlled burns that mimic natural fires for the health of the forest.
 While these can make the air hazy or smokey, they shouldn’t cause a risk to health because of air quality.

 wildlife in april